-Listed below are some common areas of testing to ensure compliance to the standard.
+Common areas of testing to ensure compliance with the standard:

-Upper and lining materials testing includes recording of the thickness, tear strength, flexing, Ph value, chromium V1 content and abrasion resistance of the shoe
+Upper and lining materials testing - Includes a recording of the thickness, tear strength, flexing, pH value, chromium V1 content and abrasion resistance of the shoe

 The outsole of the shoe is tested on its tear strength, abrasion resistance, flexing resistance, hydrolysis and resistance to fuel oil

 Get in touch with the ATOM Safety team to assess your team's footwear requirements.